-Kite and Wind Festival takes place in the second half of October in the vicinity of San Dimitri chapel in Gharb.
+Kite and Wind Festival takes place in the second half of October (14th and 15th October 2023) in the vicinity of San Dimitri chapel in Gharb.
 It is a great event for families with children who can watch the aerial displays and even try the kite-flying for themselves.
 The festival, which attracts kite-makers from all over the world, including Japan, India, Malaysia, Italy and Russia, also features kite-making workshops.
 It ends with a band procession, bonfires and fireworks.

-The Third edition of Mixegħla tal-Qaddisin will be held on October 30th, where thousands of candles will light up in squares and outside parish churches across Gozo.
-On the same day, the 2nd edition of the Sweet and Tooth Festival will be taking place in Villa Rundle Gardens, Victoria between 10am and 5pm.
+The Mixegħla tal-Qaddisin is normally held in October, where thousands of candles will light up in squares and outside parish churches across Gozo.
+The 3rd edition of the Sweet and Tooth Festival will be taking place in Villa Rundle Gardens, Victoria on Sunday, November 5th..
 As the name suggests, the garden will turn into a candy land with sweets and dessert stalls plus entertainment for all children.